-• MUST isolate motor from track pickups

-Decoder wires are colour coded
+MUST isolate motor from track pickups Decoder wires are colour coded

 - Red & Black go to the Track.
-Red on the Right - Orange & Grey go the other way (to the motor) - Blue is common (+) for functions other colours are for individual functions e.g.white (front lights), yellow (rear lights) etc.

-Can have 2, 4, 6 function decoders.
+Red on the Right - Orange & Grey go the other way (to the motor) - Blue is common (+) for functions, so function "outputs" are a switch to ground. - other colours are for individual functions e.g.white (front lights), yellow (rear lights) etc. - Can have 2, 4, 6 function decoders.
+(Myth1 these are n function WIRE decoders)